Sea Catch History

 After experimenting unsuccessfully with pin shackles and pelican hooks, the only thing that worked best was a primitive device based on a modified set of Vice-Grip® pliers.
 These devices use what is called a four-point toggle linkage principle to grip and lock anything within its jaws.
 The jaw was replaced with one that encircled a metal ring rather than gripping it.
 The body of the device was fitted with a hole where it could be connected to the net.
 The release lever was modified with a hole where a release lanyard could be attached.
 Two units were required, one for the cork line and one for the lead line.
 The release lanyards were spliced together to form one line (20 to 30 feet) that went to a cork that stayed floating regardless of the weather and current conditions.
 These devices were installed in the lines during the 6 PM slack tide period and at 9 PM they worked amazingly well.
 A crew member in the skiff merely pulled on the release line floating at the surface.
 This released both devices and disconnected the cork line and lead line from the anchor.
 While the gear flagged out with the current, the crew then pulled the gear, fish and all, into the skiff.
 It may have been one of the first times in history that four point toggle linkage was used for a locking and releasing function!

-In the summer of 1990, John took one of the primitive four-point toggle linkage quick release made of silicon-bronze that Bob Schmidt had built to Prince William Sound and used it to release the skiff during sets on a commercial salmon purse seine operation.
+In the summer of 1990, John took one of the primitive four-point toggle linkage quick release made of silicon-bronze that Bob Schmidt had built (see photo at left) to Prince William Sound and used it to release the skiff during sets on a commercial salmon purse seine operation.
 It worked so well that it was used the entire summer and replaced the old pelican hook whose design has yet to be proven as an efficient release mechanism.

 For the next several years John worked relentlessly to design a more efficient and stronger quick release that used the same toggle linkage principle.
 Commercial fishing was the targeted market and several devices were designed and sold that were built of cast silicon bronze.
 Finding these inferior in strength, he eventually found a special stainless steel plate material better suited to the locking and releasing functions of the device.
 The first commercial production Sea Catch units of the current design were sold in October 1994 to the sea technology industry.
 This is still a strong market area for the device as is drop testing, offshore petroleum, general marine and military applications.
 He then received a patent in 1999 for what is now known as the Sea Catch Toggle Release.